sr-pb/kirby-field-id/README.md

 # Kirby Field ID

-Generates a unique ID for fields until UUID's are implemented in structure fields.
+A simple field that generates a unique ID.

 It's just an extension of `k-text-field` with a unique value.